google/wuffs/README.md

 be a [drop-in library](http://gpfault.net/posts/drop-in-libraries.txt.html).
 For example, if you want a GIF decoder, you only need `gif.c`.
 See TODO for an example.
 More complicated decoders might require multiple .c files - multiple modules.
-For example, the PNG codec (TODO) requires the flate codec, but they are separate files, since HTTP can use also flate compression (also known as gzip or zlib, roughly speaking) without necessarily processing PNG images.
+For example, the PNG codec (TODO) requires the deflate codec, but they are separate files, since HTTP can use also deflate compression (also known as gzip or zlib, roughly speaking) without necessarily processing PNG images.